cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 # Pairs Trading

 Pairs trading aims to construct a stationary process by a linear combination of signals that contain drift.
 If this procedure is successful, one obtains a statistical arbitrage opportunity.
 By initiating a long position at a price well below the mean of the process, by the stationarity of the process, one generates a positive return when closing the position at around the mean.
-The opposite opportunity presents itslef for short selling.
+The opposite opportunity presents itself for short selling.

 The theory presented in these notes is based on the textbook [^1].
 They are intended as a condensed summary of the material regarding cointegration.